quantum-tinkerer/pymablock/docs/source/tutorial/jaynes_cummings.md

 {{Pymablock}} with bosonic operators.
 As an example, we use the Jaynes-Cummings model, which describes a two-level bosonic system coupled by ladder operators.
+This tutorial shows how to use {{Pymablock}} with arbitrary object types by defining a custom Sylvester's equation solver.

 Let's start by importing the `sympy` functions we need to define the Hamiltonian.
 We will make use of `sympy`'s